IshankGulati/ishankgulati.github.io/_posts/2015-12-09-Image Segmentation using K-Means Clustering.md

 	+ The first step of algorithm is to initialize k random cluster centers z1, z2,...., zk from the input data x1, x2,....,xn.

-	+ Input data dimension - n_samples x n_features
+	+ Input data dimension - n\_samples x n\_features

-	+ Cluster Centers dimension - n_clusters x n_features
+	+ Cluster Centers dimension - n\_clusters x n\_features

 * Assign labels to input data

 	+ In this step distance of all the cluster centers z1, z2,...., zk initialized in last step from each input data point x1, x2,....,xn is computed and stored in a dist matrix.
 After computing this matrix, each data point is assigned a cluster center whose distance from this data point is least and is stored in a lablels vector.

+	+ dist dimension - n\_samples x n\_clusters

+	+ labels dimension - n\_samples x 1

-Mathematically, this step can be formulated as
+	+ Mathematically, this step can be formulated as

 <center><img src="/assets/label.PNG" alt="label" style="width:260px;height:50px;"/></center>

-	+ dist dimension - n_samples x n_clusters

-	+ labels dimension - n_samples x 1

 * Update the cluster centers